abinit/abinit/doc/tutorial/eph4isotc.md

 ```

 [[dipdip]] is set to zero as we are dealing with a metal and the inter-atomic force
-constants are usually short-ranged if we ignore Kohn-anomalies [[cite:Kohn1959]]
+constants are usually short-ranged if we ignore possible Kohn-anomalies [[cite:Kohn1959]].

 The $\kk$-point integration is performed with the Gaussian smearing
 ([[eph_intmeth]] == 1 and 0.1 eV for [[eph_fsmear]]).